Safe & Expert Addiction Treatment & Detox

 Inspirational Rehab Stories

-Steven from Scotland tells his story of addiction to heroin and long-term methadone maintenance, and finding himself at Castle Craig to detox from heroin and taking part in the residential rehab programme at Castle Craig and turning his life around.
+Steven from Scotland tells his story of addiction to heroin and long-term methadone maintenance, finding himself at Castle Craig to detox from heroin and taking part in the residential rehab programme at Castle Craig, and turning his life around.
 Now working with others in recovery Steven is a true inspiration.

 In her story about drug addiction to sobriety, Charlene speaks with conviction and enthusiasm for her new life in recovery with hope and happiness – “I feel absolutely free!”